 Mingle and Play 2010

-I think this is such a neat picture, notice the little guy turning around peeking from behind his hands.
+I think this is such a neat picture, notice the little guy turning around and peeking from behind his hands.
 Danielle loved the liquid paints.
-(I only have the kind were water is added as I think they are alot less messy) Every day the girls went right away to the crafts, there favourite section and sometimes even made more then one.
-Timothy did not make a single craft, he didn't even go in that area at all, absolutely no interest in the crafts. (boys) It was great there was some young girls volunteering, so they could explain to the girls what to do and help them.
+(I only have the kind where water is added as I think they are a lot less messy) Every day the girls went right away to the crafts, their favorite section, and sometimes even made more than one.
+Timothy did not make a single craft, he didn't even go in that area at all, absolutely no interest in the crafts. (boys) It was great some young girls were volunteering, so they could explain to the girls what to do and help them.
 (I didn't have to be there the whole time)

-There was alot of things for Danielle to do, perfect for her age.
+There were a lot of things for Danielle to do, perfect for her age.
 Timothy always had to be doing something.
-Here is blowing up all the blow up toys.
-There was probably about thirty blocks that all stuck together that he spent alot of time blowing up the one day with his mouth and a hand pump and then the next day they were all deflated.
+Here is blowing up all the blow-up toys.
+There were probably about thirty blocks that all stuck together that he spent a lot of time blowing up one day with his mouth and a hand pump and then the next day they were all deflated.
 Someone had taken all the air out!
 That took all the air out of him too, he was so disappointed and didn't even try to blow it all up again.

-One thing I thought alot about with my experiences that I had at the center this week,was how we are all shaped by different perspectives.
-Last year there was some really neat tricycles that Timothy absolutely loved and was really disappointed that they were not allowed out this year, since the organizers were worried about sharing issues and safety.
-I thought sharing and taking turns is a part of life and they are tricycles not moter bikes, but of course I didn't say anything to them and told Timothy to basically "suck it up" and find something else to do.
-But then for lunch they served peanut and butter and jam sandwiches.
+One thing I thought a lot about with my experiences that I had at the center this week, was how we are all shaped by different perspectives.
+Last year there were some really neat tricycles that Timothy absolutely loved and was really disappointed that they were not allowed out this year, since the organizers were worried about sharing issues and safety.
+I thought sharing and taking turns is a part of life and they are tricycles, not motorbikes, but of course, I didn't say anything to them and told Timothy to basically "suck it up" and find something else to do.
+But then for lunch, they served peanut and butter and jam sandwiches.
 I was told before lunch that they would first make all the other sandwiches and then the P&J and they would be on a separate table from all the other food.
-At that point if I wasn't good with it I could of taken the kids and left and had lunch some were on the way home.
+At that point, if I wasn't good with it I could have taken the kids and left and had lunch some were on the way home.
 But that is not always easy either.
 I try to stay calm and not let it consume my thoughts and actions but it was quite the lunch.
-I made sure I stayed close to Danielle and that she only ate off her plate and not touched any one else's food. ( kid's hands are just everywhere) Sharleen of course wanted to have P&J so why not, but I told her to wash her hands right away and not to kiss Danielle.
-But then you mind goes crazy and what about all the toys, there was over forty kids so that's alot of sticky hands touching things.
+I made sure I stayed close to Danielle and that she only ate off her plate and not touched anyone else's food. ( kid's hands are just everywhere) Sharleen of course wanted to have P&J so why not, but I told her to wash her hands right away and not to kiss Danielle.
+But then your mind goes crazy and what about all the toys, there were over forty kids so that's a lot of sticky hands touching things.
 It's tough, I really don't want to live in a "bubble" and she has to learn not to eat anything with peanuts and to ask if the food is OK for her to eat, something that I have been kinda trying to do but she just looks at me totally confused.
 Since I don't serve peanut butter to the rest of my kids it's hard to teach her that she can't have any and that it might well, kill her.
-How in the world do you teach THAT to a two year old??
-But any way back to the different perspectives, I would much rather have my child bumped, pushed over and even bleeding from the tricycles then have to deal with her having a anapilastic (not spelt right) reaction and dash off the ER.
-What feels safe for one adult (me with the bikes)is not for another and vise versea.(serving peanut butter at lunch.)
-They knew I was coming and I told them I had a child with sevre peanut allergies, but I left it at that, I would hate to ask them not to serve what they wanted.
-Is it OK for the safety of one child to ask that in a social setting (church nursery, school etc. )that everything be peanut free?
-What about a egg or another kind of allergy...I hate the thought of being an inconvenience to someone.
+How in the world do you teach THAT to a two-year-old??
+But anyway, back to the different perspectives, I would much rather have my child bumped, pushed over, and even bleeding from the tricycles than have to deal with her having an anaplastic (not spelled right) reaction and dash off the ER.
+What feels safe for one adult (me with the bikes)is not for another and vice versa.(serving peanut butter at lunch.)
+They knew I was coming and I told them I had a child with severe peanut allergies, but I left it at that, I would hate to ask them not to serve what they wanted.
+Is it OK for the safety of one child to ask that in a social setting (church nursery, school, etc. ) everything be peanut-free?
+What about an egg or another kind of allergy...I hate the thought of being an inconvenience to someone.